eni9889/ppsideloader/README.md

   - ***OVERWRITE_ORIGINAL_APP:*** If you want push notifications keep this true.
 If you want to install a duplicate app without push notifications set this to false
   - ***CREATE_IPA_FILES:*** If you set this to true after every build you will see an IPA with ++ in the products directory inside your project folder.

+Note on YT ++ Ad Block
+  - Change the bundle id of the YouTube IPA that you load into ppsideloader fron `com.google.ios.youtube` -> `com.google.ios.youtube.noads`

 Let me know if this works for you at http://twitter.com/unlimapps

 Credits: